Free School Meals and Free Milk

 - Proof of asylum status, such as your Home Office paperwork showing your NASS number

 You will need to let us know about any changes to your circumstances as soon as possible.

 - You stop receiving the benefits listed above which make you eligible for free school meals

 - You start to receive Working Tax Credit or your annual income exceeds £16,190

 This list is not exhaustive please contact the Pupil Benefits Team for further advice.

-The quickest way you can let us know your circumstances have changed is to call the Pupil Benefits Team on 915 4084 or come to the Customer Contact Centre on Angel Row.
+The quickest way you can let us know your circumstances have changed is to call the Pupil Benefits Team on 915 4084 or come to Loxley House, Station Street.

 Free School Meals for all Key Stage 1 pupils

-From September 2014 all children in reception, year 1 and year 2 at state-funded schools in England will be eligible for free school meals, as part of the national Universal Free Infant School Meals scheme.
-Visit our Free School Meals page for more details..
+All children in reception, year 1 and year 2 at state-funded schools in England will be eligible for free school meals, as part of the national Universal Free Infant School Meals Scheme.
+Visit our Free School Meals page for more details.

 It is important, however, that all parents who receive one of the benefits listed above still register for free school meals as this will enable your child's school to claim "pupil premium allocation".
 The pupil premium is additional funding given to publicly funded schools in England to raise attainment.
 This additional funding for schools can help to buy new equipment and resources.